Why Is It Hard to Connect With My Mother?

 A Grounded Perspective

-Difficulty connecting with the mother may involve attachment patterns, trauma, nervous system responses, emotional conditioning, unconscious loyalty, emotional entanglement, and family system dynamics.
+Difficulty connecting with the mother may involve trauma, nervous system responses, emotional conditioning, unconscious loyalty, entanglement, and family system dynamics.

-Family Constellations offers another perspective for understanding how these patterns may continue affecting emotional life and relationships across generations.
+Family Constellations offers another perspective for understanding how these patterns may affect emotional life and relationships across generations.

 Explore Further